Housing Ombudsman Complaint Handling Code - self assessment

 Evidence, commentary and explanations

 A consistent process for tracking and collating data from complaints is consistently improving.
-Wider learning and improvement from complaints will be reported via the annual report and in our residents magazine.
-Learning from complaints is also shared with our residents group.
+Wider learning and improvement from complaints is reported via the annual report and in our resident’s magazine.
+Learning from complaints is also shared with our residents’ group.

 Best practice 'should' requirements